Rainier Winter Seminar and Summit Climb Itinerary

 This itinerary is approximate and subject to change due to conditions.

-Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m.
-This pre-climb meeting of 4-5 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
-Topics to be covered include an introduction of the entire team, an introduction to Mt.
-Rainier National Park, its mission and ecology, and a safety briefing.
-Review personal clothing and equipment.
-Review group food and gear and sort loads.
-Demonstration of rigging and loading sleds and expedition packs.
-Practice basic knots and construct prussik slings.
-Learn standard operation of avalanche transceivers and other essential information.
+Day 1 Meet at IMG Ashford Headquarters (HQ) (directions) at 2:00pm for your pre-climb orientation.
+This orientation is instrumental in getting you outfitted, informed, packed and educated prior to departure the following morning.
+Topics to be covered include an introduction to your climbing team; an introduction to Mount Rainier National Park, its mission and ecology; a safety briefing; the examining, issuing and fitting of gear; and instruction on the proper use of safety equipment including helmets, harnesses and avalanche beacons.
+Lodging is not provided the night of Day 1.

 Day 2 Meet at HQ at 8:00am for an early departure to the trailhead at Paradise (5420 ft.) in Mount Rainier National Park.
 Plan on a long day; hiking and climbing for roughly 3-4 hours and gaining about 2,000ft on your ascent to the Paradise Glacier.
 Along the way, the guides will review efficient climbing techniques including pace, rest-stepping, breathing, break procedures, clothing layering systems, food and water intake requirements and other essential climbing skills.

 Day 3 After an early breakfast, the team will continue skills training with ice axe and crampons in preparation for navigating higher up the glacier.
 The team will break camp and ascend the Paradise Glacier to a camp at an altitude below 9,000 feet.
 This camp will be situated to take maximum advantage of nearby crevasses for training.